amyjko/bookish/examples/tutorial/chapters/introduction.md

 The \| separates the link text from the URL.
 All links will open new windows.

 You can add links to chapters by just using the chapter identifier given in the book's specification.
-For example, here's a link to [Chapter 1|chapter1].
+For example, here's a link to [the errors chapter|errors].

 `markdown
-Visit [Chapter 1|chapter1].
+Visit [Chapter 1|errors].
 `

 Chapter links won't open in new windows.